Piotr-Zielinski-PZ/recipe-app-api/README.md

 Recipe app api source code.

 ## Adding a new SSH key to your GitHub account
-*Here's a [website](https://docs.github.com/en/enterprise-server@3.0/github/authenticating-to-github/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) to a simple guide*
+>*Here's a [website](https://docs.github.com/en/enterprise-server@3.0/github/authenticating-to-github/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) to a simple guide*

 #### Using GitHub.com
 1. Copy the SSH public key to your clipboard.

-*If your SSH public key file has a different name than the example code, modify the filename to match your current setup.
+>Note: *If your SSH public key file has a different name than the example code, modify the filename to match your current setup.
 When copying your key, don't add any newlines or whitespace.*

 ```bash
 $ cat ~/.ssh/id_ed25519.pub